 Kodak Vision3 500T Film Photography at Night on Contax G1

-I always analogue film camera in the daytime but never try to shoot film at night before, so I decided to challenge myself with film photography at night using the Kodak Vision3 500T on the Contax G1 film camera.
+I always analogue film cameras in the daytime but never try to shoot film at night before, so I decided to challenge myself with film photography at night using the Kodak Vision3 500T on the Contax G1 film camera.
 Probably I was pretty broke to buy any Kodak film stocks now, and I found that the Kodak Vision3 500T film is perhaps one of my favourite films to shoot with right now after.
 I’ve tested the motion picture film stock, strolling around the city and taking street photography photos on the weekends.

 Shooting with the Contax G1 at Night